carrolltonmanor/carrolltonmanor.github.io/pages/cmia.md

 ## General Information
 The following is a general summary of information about the Carrollton Manor Improvement Association (CMIA):

-* CMIA is an incorporated homeowners association that was organized in 1941.
+* CMIA is an incorporated improvement association that was organized in 1941.
 * Meetings are held quarterly on the first Tuesday in March, June and December, and the second Tuesday in September at the Severna Park Baptist Church at 7:00pm.
-* Homeowner Association dues are currently $150.00 per year and are mandatory.
+* Association dues are currently $150.00 per year and are mandatory.
 Dues are collected from each property as a special assessment from Anne Arundel County, and are assessed and paid with the property tax bills
 * Valid Residents of Carrollton Manor can purchase keys and car parking stickers to the main beach and boat ramp for nominal fees.
 These properties are locked to prevent use by non-residents.
 After settlement, the new homeowner can contact {{ site.data.people.lserio.name }} at {{ site.data.people.lserio.phone }}.
 Key/sticker fees are charged annually and locks are changed on or about May 1st.
 * CMIA maintains a limited number of boat slips on our community pier.
 Slips are re-assigned each year and there are annual fees and certain restrictions.
 There is a waiting list and any valid resident may be added to the list for a $25.00 fee.

 ## Board Members
-Last updated February 2017.
+Last updated September 2017.

 {% for person in site.data.board_roles %}
 **{{ person.title }}**:  {{ site.data.people | map: person.id | map: 'name'}}